smillea/zoolander/README.md

 # Zoolander

-TODO: A ridiculously good looking ruby gem that adds a view helper to Rails and dishes out Zoolander quotes
+A ridiculously good looking ruby gem that adds a view helper to Rails and dishes out Zoolander quotes

 ## Installation